eric-heiden/academic-website/content/project/ids/index.md

 <img align="right" src="featured.png" width="200"/>

-As a strategy to overcome the sim2real gap, I am investigating how differentiable simulators of sensors and rigid body dynamics can be implemented and applied to complex control problems.
+I am investigating how differentiable simulators can help us reduce the simulation-reality gap.
+The end-to-end differentiability of such simulators allows us to efficiently optimize their parameters, which means the physics engine can be incorporated into learning-based architectures.
+By augmenting the original physics engine with neural networks, even unmodeled effects can be captured by such learning-based simulator (see [NeuralSim](https://eric-heiden.com/publication/2021-neuralsim-icra/)).